The Apple-1 Registry

 White 6502 and plastic film decoupling caps.

 Some pictures show the keyboard connector plugged into the socket for the 6800.
-This was just a mistake done by someone.
+This was just a mistake made by someone.

-Dag Spicer from CHM and Woz had a look at this Apple-1.
+Dag Spicer from CHM and Wozniak had a look at this Apple-1.

 History

-Later sold to Ian Lynch Smith for US$ 10,000.
-An Apple developer ever since.
-He never changed anything to the Apple-1 board.
+Later sold to Ian Lynch Smith for US\$10,000.
+An Apple developer ever since, he never changed anything on the Apple-1 board.

 On loan to CHM by Ian Lynch Smith.

-The Apple-1 was on display at a MacWorld Expo 1998.
-It was on tour in Europe 2019
+The Apple-1 was on display at MacWorld Expo 1998 and was on tour in Europe in 2019.

 Renamed on Oct 31, 2019 from CHM 2 to Joe Altieri, the name of the first known owner.